j0py/Mini-notation-for-SuperCollider/README.md

 The ```mon()``` method will call ```play``` on the NodeProxy, and the parameter to ```mon()``` is the monitor volume to use.
 You could also play the NodeProxy directly, instead of through the NP class (```~a.vol_(0.5).play```).

-## Using it in SuperCollider
+## Installation

-I use ```git clone``` to get the sources somewhere on my disk.
+Use ```git clone``` to get the sources somewhere on disk.

-Then i go inside the ```~/.local/share/SuperCollider/Extensions``` folder, and i place there a _symbolic link_ to the folder where the sources are.
-Like this: ```ln -s ~/repos/Tidal-syntax-for-SClang np```.
+Create a symbolic link inside the ```~/.local/share/SuperCollider/Extensions``` folder, pointing to the place where you have cloned this repository to.
+Like this: ```ln -s repository np```.
+In Extensions folder, you will now have a symbolic link named "np" pointing to the contents of the repository.

 Then start SuperCollider, recompile the classes and the NP class should be available.
-It appears to be that SuperCollider will follow symbolic links.
+SuperCollider will follow the symbolic link.

 ## Example